The Wiegold problem and free products of left-orderable groups: Introduction

+First, this gives infinitely many solutions to the Wiegold problem that are linear groups.
+Second, it strengthens theorems of Auckly \cite{Auckly} and Hom--Lidman \cite{HomLidman} about the existence of (infinitely many) hyperbolic integer homology $3$-spheres with Dehn surgery number at least $2$ (\cite[Problem 3.6(C)]{Kirby95}).
+Our examples have normal rank at least $2$ and our proof does not use any gauge theory.
+Moreover, the construction is very flexible; see Construction~\ref{construction}.
+See Section~\ref{sec: Dehn surgery} for more details.

 It is natural to ask if the following generalization of Theorem~\ref{thmA: main} holds. \begin{question} Let $G$ be a free product of $n$ nontrivial left-orderable groups.
 Is the normal rank of $G$ at least $n$? \end{question} A positive answer would imply that the connected sum of $n$ $3$-manifolds with nontrivial left-orderable fundamental groups must have Dehn surgery number at least $n$.
-Left-orderability of fundamental groups of $3$-manifolds is also well-studied in the context of the L-space conjecture \cite{LSpace}.

 There have been some attempts to approach the Wiegold problem from other directions, which still remain mysterious.
 In the article \cite{OsinThom}, Osin and Thom provide a conjectural connection between the notion of normal rank of a countable torsion-free group and its first $l^2$-betti number, motivated by the Wiegold problem.
 In \cite{MonodOzawaThom}, Monod, Ozawa and Thom formulate a version of the Wiegold problem for \emph{irng}'s which are rings that are possibly non-unital, demonstrating that a solution in this setting would lead to a solution of the original Wiegold problem.
 Both approaches remain unsolved.
+Also in a contrasting result \cite{MonodEisenmann}, Monod and Eisenmann proved that a compactly generated perfect locally compact group without infinite discrete quotients is normally generated by a single element.
+This emphasizes the difference with the topological group setting.